graylan0/gpt5-ptt/README.md

 `async def send_chunks(ctx, prompt_chunks, repeat_count=10):`

-Changes the bot to a DCL10 (determine loop count 10)
+Changes the bot to a DCL10 (determine loop count 10) You may want to determine loop count further with other measures. (interesting)

 ## Ethics Sample
 ```